kuiperzone/PupNet-Deploy/README.md

     sudo apt install rpm

-The RPM build process also requires the following packages: `desktop-file-utils`, `libappstream-glib`.
-If you encounter RPM builder errors, ensure that these are present on your system.

-It is possible to build RPM packages using `rpmbuild` on a Debian system although, again, you should use a virtual machines to test it.
+It is possible to build RPM packages using `rpmbuild` on a Debian system.
+However, as above, it is not recommended to test install an RPM package on a Debian machine (use a virtual machines to test it).

 ### Setup Files on Windows ###